 Ants and Plants

 Young children are captivated by investigating nature and by observing and creating growth and change.
-What is it that captures their attention?
-Life!

 - Grades: PreK–K, 1–2